Liam Williams (rugby union)

-Liam Brian Williams (born 9 April 1991) is a Welsh professional rugby union player who primarily plays fullback for Cardiff in the United Rugby Championship.
-He has also represented Wales at international level, having made his test debut against New Zealand during the 2012 Autumn Internationals.
-Williams has previously played for clubs such as Scarlets and Saracens in the past.
+Liam Brian Williams (born 9 April 1991) is a Welsh professional rugby union player who plays for Newcastle Red Bulls in Premiership Rugby.
+At international level, he has represented Wales, having made his test debut against New Zealand in 2012, and the British & Irish Lions in 2017 and 2021.
+Williams has previously played for Scarlets, Cardiff and Kubota Spears.

 Club career

 A school boy developed by the local Waunarlwydd RFC club, he was not picked up by any of the Welsh regional professional academies, and hence aged 16 started working as a trainee scaffolder at Port Talbot Steelworks, whilst continuing to play for Waunarlwydd.

 Aged 20 Williams was signed by Scarlets, being developed for his first year in 2010–11 at Llanelli RFC, making his debut against Carmarthen Quins in March 2010.
-Williams then went on to make his Scarlets regional debut against Connacht on 10 September 2011 and scoring his first try in the away defeat to Benetton Rugby on 1 October 2011.
+Williams then went on to make his Scarlets regional debut against Connacht on 10 September 2011 and scoring his first try in the away defeat to Benetton Treviso on 1 October 2011.
 Williams had a dream first season at the Scarlets, going on to score 40 points in 26 appearances.
 His performances led him to be nominated for the LV Breakthrough Player Award and he was voted Player's Player of the Year for the Scarlets.

 Following a string of superb performances for both Scarlets and Wales during 2014, Williams was named Wales Player of the Year.

 Williams played an integral role in the Scarlets run to the 2017 Pro12 Grand Final, their first championship win since 2004.
-This included crossing for the opening try in the final against Munster, with Scarlets eventually running out 22-46 winners at the Aviva Stadium.
+This included crossing for the opening try in the final against Munster, with Scarlets eventually running out as 46–22 winners at the Aviva Stadium.

-In 2017, it was announced Williams would be joining Aviva Premiership side Saracens in England on a three-year contract from the 2017–18 season.
-In the 2018–19 season Williams helped Saracens to both the Premiership title and the European Rugby Champions Cup.
-In the Premiership final against Exeter Williams scored a try.
-Following exposure of Saracens salary-cap breach, Williams secured an early release from his contract.
-Williams left Saracens with a record of 21 tries in 31 Saracens appearances and a 90.5% win rate in the Aviva Premiership having won 19 of 21 games played.
+In 2017, it was announced that Williams would join Premiership Rugby side Saracens in England on a three-year contract from the 2017–18 season.
+In the 2018–19 season, Williams helped Saracens to both the Premiership title and the European Rugby Champions Cup.
+In the Premiership final against Exeter Chiefs, Williams scored a try.
+He left Saracens with a record of 21 tries in 31 Saracens appearances and a 90.5% win rate in the Aviva Premiership having won 19 of 21 games played.

 Williams returned to Scarlets with immediate effect on 25 February 2020.
-Following an injury hit period with Scarlets it was announced on 6 January 2022 that Williams would join Cardiff Rugby ahead of the 2022-23 season.
+Following an injury-hit period with Scarlets it was announced on 6 January 2022 that Williams would join Cardiff ahead of the 2022–23 season.

+In November 2024, Williams announced he would be leaving the Kubota Spears in favour of a move back to the UK for family reasons.
+Later that week, he returned to Saracens for the remainder of the 2024–25 season.
+Williams made a try-scoring second debut for the club in a Champions Cup win against Stade Français in December 2024.
+In May 2025, it was announced that would be leaving the club at the end of the season.